 Cushion’s host server is Amazon Web Services (AWS), an online data storage and hosting service used by many Fortune 500 companies and government agencies.

-Is having Cushion looking for fees and negotiating them on your behalf worth a few dollars a month?
+So the question becomes: Is having Cushion looking for fees and negotiating them on your behalf worth a few dollars a month?

 Absolutely.
 100 percent.

-Just one fee refunded will cover the cost of your Cushion subscription!
+Let's face it, life is expensive.
+Small fees add up to large expenses.
+But consider this: Just one fee refunded will cover the cost of your Cushion subscription!
 And if you find that the service isn't worth it, you can cancel at any time.